KingIzzymon/EndlessWorlds-Wiki/README.md

 - Create a PR to start a new topic file or to edit a file.
 - Please keep the scope of a PR short in order to expedite the review and merging process
 - The "Issues" section may be used to discuss any fan theories

+### Contribution rules

+1) Please use the Obsidian desktop application for the best management of changes to file names, links, etc.
+2) When creating a new topic, add at least one tag to the top of the file and add a link to that file within the proper tag group (alphabetized) in the INDEX document.
+3) Unless the information was directly discovered in one of the books, please site sources of information at the bottom of the topic

 ## Author's Links
 - https://sethring.com/